Let your creativity loose with this fun shamrock sponge painting craft!

 Kids will love using paint and sponges to make their own three and four leaf green clovers.

-This craft is simple to execute but fun to do, making it a perfect craft for all young kids, from toddlers and preschoolers to elementary aged kids.
+This craft is simple to make but fun to do, making it a perfect craft for all young kids, from toddlers and preschoolers to elementary aged kids.

 You can use this shamrock activity as a St. Patrick’s Day craft or as part of a Ireland learning unit in the classroom or at home.